nmrML/nmrML/ontologies/readme.txt

 Bin new EBI-NMR CV clases (from PRS) under TLO and Cruz CV classes.
 Remove redundant Classes, clean up CV.
 Align Class naming schemes
-Refactor terms, using opject properties ?
+Refactor terms, using object properties ?
 Add new terms according to our use cases at Wishard Lab, Bordeaux, IPB, EBI, ...

-From here on we can gather missing terms from the nmr community.
+All this will leave us with a version 1.0 to be the first release.
+From here on we can (finally )gather missing terms from the nmr community.

 Next Step: